Uqurillo/Ceng501_Project/README.md

 where $\alpha$ is a parameter to balance information coming from two parts.

+### The Pooling Layer

+To classify graphs, we need information based on graph embeddings.
+This paper fulfills this need by utilizing two graph-level embedding methods: Stability-based Substructure Attention (SSA) pooling and the Max pooling to characterize global and local graph features, respectively.

 ## 2.2.
 Our interpretation

 @TODO: Explain the parts that were not clearly explained in the original paper and how you interpreted them.